CommoDor64/email-blaster/README.md

 - I would also use postgresql instead of sqlite, as postgres offers much better and faster mutex-ing for highly concurrent read/writes, where sqlite can get corrupted if the concurrency is too sever (> 1000 goroutines)
 - A temp database is created and removed during the test or main run
+- Tests could be better, I created relatively simple ones, as most of them need integration testing, I tried to cover most of the unit test
 ## Install
   ```
   git clone https://github.com/CommoDor64/email-blaster.git